HMS Petard (G56): Italy

 That evening, while defending against a German bombing and torpedo attack, Petard came off worse in another encounter with Warspite.
 A six-inch shell, thought to have come from the battleship, exploded in the forward seaman's mess deck; two men were killed, six others were wounded.
 In early October Petard was based in Brindisi, from where she crossed the Adriatic, searching coves and inlets between Iasun island and Dubrovnik for German shipping.
-It was after leaving the area for Malta and refuelling before moving to the Dodecanese islands, that the crew learned of the loss of the Queen Olga.
+It was after leaving the area for Malta and refuelling before moving to the Dodecanese islands, that the crew learned of the loss of Queen Olga.